Types of fog

 Advection fog

-Fog that forms when a moist air mass passes over a cooler surface is advection fog.
-Low surface temperatures lead to lower temperatures in moist air masses.
-This increases its relative humidity and causes the water vapor in the air to condense.
+The fog that forms when a humid air mass passes over a colder surface is advection fog.
+Low surface temperatures lead to lower temperatures in the humid air masses.
+This increases their relative humidity and causes water vapor in the air to condense.
+For more details on this type of fog, you can consult this article. article on hydrometeor and their types.

 evaporation mist